Of the things that have happened this week, birds have been the common thread.

 Besides camera fun, we spent a good few hours in the woods just relaxing, listening out for birdsong, looking for animal tracks and traces, that sort of thing.
 Around 3pm we could clearly hear air raid (civil defence) sirens.
 Those of us of a certain age will have watched the leaked government civil defence films Protect and Survive: The Warnings and Protect and Survive: What To Do When The Warnings Sound, as well as the associated, officially published literature from May 1980.
 They — we — therefore will closely associate hearing this exact unsettling sound with the grim and hopeless news of an imminent and disastrous nuclear attack on the UK.
 With some relief, we realised that they were only being used in this case to signal the endpoints of the two-minute silence to remember Prince Philip, Duke of Edinburgh.

 Later, with the rainbow sunset fall over the cowshed, we walked home.
-Just before nightfall we saw the three of them them running accross the fields by the lane.
+Just before nightfall we saw the three deer running accross the fields by the lane.
 Once home, while waiting for curry, Dan read up on some of the birdlife we'd seen.
 We'd observed blue tits chatting to each other over long distances, and pheasants wandering here and there.
 In between these glimpses into the natural world, I made a couple of JS8Call contacts.
 Dan noticed that JS8 is itself not unlike the blue tits' communication network, just on a bigger scale.
 Chatting to Frank DB1FW near Mannheim in Germany made me surprise myself at how, despite not having been to Germany in years, I could have a conversation in German about the ring-necked parakeet.
 Later, I made fleeting contact with Julian OH8STN of the wilds of Scandinavia, whose interests include portable, low-power, off-grid communications.
 However, the ionosphere decided we weren't to chat for long.
 Maybe another time.

 I've been playing a fair bit of Go with Chris B this week.
 The games have been great, teaching me to be aggressive, and trying to play a bit further away from Chris's stones.
 The other big lesson that's finally sinking in is when to leave a situation alone and work on another part of the board.
 Even on a 9×9 board.
 I think the ability to recognise this would probably make a huge difference.
 9×9 is rather brutal, in which fighting is characteristic, and it's unforgiving of mistakes.
 It's not so heavy on strategy, at least compared to 19×19 go, though surprisingly there is potential of several situations on the board at once.
 It's a great choice for a short correspondence game or a lunchtime match.